COVID-19 Campus Update

 Responsible Executive Office: President

-Platt College, for refund purposes, defines one quarter by 11 weeks.
-Depending on which week of the quarter a student withdraws or is withdrawn from the program, the following chart outlines the amount of refund a student can expect less the application fee and any tuition and fees from any previous quarters.
+Platt College, for tuition and fees adjustment purposes, defines one quarter by 11 weeks.
+Depending on which week of the quarter a student withdraws or is terminated from the program, the following chart outlines the percentage of tuition and fees adjustments a student can expect, less the application fee, any tuition and fees from any previous quarters and books.

 |Within Week 1||100%|